from small one page howto to huge articles all in one place

 DESCRIPTION

-nice() adds inc to the nice value for the calling process.
+nice() adds inc to the nice value for the calling thread.
 (A higher nice value means a low priority.)
-Only the superuser may specify a negative increment, or priority increase.
-The range for nice values is described in getpriority(2).

 RETURN VALUE